PottierLoic/Fractouille/README.md

 Just like in Vim, press `:` to enter command mode.
 A list of all available commands can be found by in the `COMMANDS.md` file.

-# Screenshots
+# Screenshots or records

-Screenshots are automatically saved to your system's Pictures folder inside of `fractouille_screenshots`.
+Screenshots and records are automatically saved to your system's Pictures folder inside of `fractouille`.
+Recording need `ffmpeg` to be installed on your system, more information can be found in the `RECORD.md` file.

 Here are some screenshots:
 ![](museum/mandelbrot.png)